Vaginal Hysterectomy, Uterosacral Ligament Suspension, Anterior Repair, and Perineorrhaphy

 She had urodynamic testing that did not demonstrate occult stress urinary incontinence (SUI).
-Based on this testing, it was recommended that she not undergo an anti-incontinence procedure at the time of surgical correction of pelvic organ prolapse.
+Based on this testing, it was recommended that she not undergo an anti-incontinence procedure at the time of the surgical correction of pelvic organ prolapse.

 Treatment of prolapse depends on the patient’s goals and preferences.
-Options include expectant management, pelvic floor physical therapy, a pessary and surgical management.
+Options include expectant management, pelvic floor physical therapy, a pessary, and surgical management.
 The patient had symptomatic, bothersome prolapse and declined conservative therapy.
 She desired definitive surgical management.